 One company I admire is Ideo and the way they work in so many different areas of social impact.
 I especially remember some of their work done in Zambia.
 They designed beauty centres that delivered contraception and family planning information to young women while they were getting their nails done.

 The medical field is an easy one to relate to and a field I’d love to work in more.
 It touches every one of us.
 I believe we are at a time where the patient-practitioner relationship needs to be reinvented.
 People expect a more personalised and on-demand approach in some cases (prescription renewal).
 A more human one in others (accidents, long term sickness).
 Technology can help but will only get adopted if it doesn’t get in the way.
 And I believe a patient-focused design can bring the best of technology.

-How do you stay relevant as a designer?
+How do you stay relevant as a product designer?
 Are there podcasts you recommend?
 Other sources of learning?

 Our design team joined a three-day course at NN/g London last year.
 It was a deep dive into facilitating workshops, usability and leadership.
-It gave us the ideal occasion to learn best practices and meet other designers.
+It gave us the ideal occasion to learn best practices and meet other product designers.